No Good at All, I say ...!

 CAT Software Vendors: The CAT's Out of the Bag

-You're a Starving Student ... and you need CAT software.
+You're a Starving Student™ ... and you need CAT software.
 How can you balance out these two important facts?
 By buying your CAT software as cheaply as you can ...!
 Case in point:

-For $45, digitalCAT is the one you want.
+For $35 FREE!, digitalCAT is the one you want.
 It's not only cheap (but not at all sleazy, by the way), but it is easy to use -- and comes with the Cheap and Sleazy seal of approval (well, okay; it doesn't exactly "come with" said approval ... but it's implied by it being mentioned here)!

 Also note that unlike other CAT vendors, Stenovations isn't sending you a crippled version; they are sending you the FULL version!
-The only things that don't work are the captioning suite and a feature called Audio Depo -- which, I understand allows you to put together a transcript complete with audio, so that your client can click somewhere in the transcript and hear what was said.
+The only things that don't work are the captioning suite and a feature called Audio Depo -- which, if I understand the explanation correctly, allows you to put together a transcript complete with audio, so that your client can click somewhere in the transcript and hear what was said.

 As for the captioning suite, if you're a student doing an unpaid captioning internship, Sandra Jackson, the president of Stenovations, has some really good news for you!
 You can read it in The Good Stuff; look for the 13NOV05 update.